 Oracles were very popular in Ancient Greece.
-They were high priests and priestesses with special powers, who’s mission was to carry the gods’ message to the mortals.
+They were high priests and priestesses with special powers.
+Their mission was to relay the messages of the gods to the mortals.

-The Oracle at Delphi was known as Pythia, who was always a woman.
-She would be consulted by people before important decisions were made regarding marriage, war, or settling new colonies.
+The Delphic Oracle was always a woman, known as Pythia.
+People consulted her before important decisions regarding marriage, war, or settling new colonies.

-Pythia had to follow a certain ritual before giving a prophecy.
-She first took a bath, drank water from the nearby Kastalia spring, and chewed on bay leaves.
+The Oracle had to follow a certain ritual before giving a prophecy.
+She first took a bath, drank water from the nearby sacred spring of Kastalia, and chewed on bay leaves.

-The Oracle then sat on a tripod, and inhaled smoke which was likely produced by burning certain potent hallucinogenic plants along with methane.
-She delivered her prophecies while she was in a state of ecstasy, and the priests would then interpret her dubious messages.
+Pythia delivered her prophecies while she was in a state of euphoria, or ecstasy.
+The priests would then interpret her dubious and ambiguous messages.

 Games and festivals in Ancient Delphi

-Apart from being home to the Sanctuary of Apollo and the Oracle, Delphi served numerous other purposes in Ancient Greece.
+Apart from being home to the Ancient Sanctuary of Apollo and the Oracle, Delphi served numerous other purposes.

-Several festivals and athletic games took place in this beautiful area of mainland Greece.
+Several cultural events and athletic games took place in this beautiful area of Greece.
 The most famous festival was the Pythian Games, celebrating the death of Python.